Ocean Resort Atlantic City “Black Card” Casino Benefits Review

 Hopefully you had read my post about how to get 5 free nights in Atlantic City.
-You got three at the Hard Rock and two at the Ocean AC Resort – all by status matching your other high-level casino card OR Hyatt Explorist status OR Wyndham Diamond status.
+You got three at the Hard Rock and two at the Ocean Resort in Atlantic City – all by status matching your other high-level casino card OR Hyatt Explorist status OR Wyndham Diamond status.

 That deal is now dead.
 However, you can still get 5 free nights at Ocean.

-The World of Hyatt Credit Card comes with a signup bonus offer of 60,000 Ultimate Rewards points.
-They can be transferred to Hyatt at an even 1 for 1 rate and a free night (no blackout dates, so this even includes coveted Saturday nights) is just 12,000 points a night.
-So that welcome bonus alone is worth 5 free nights.
+The World of Hyatt Credit Card comes with a signup bonus offer of 50,000 World Of Hyatt points.
+They can be used to stay at the Ocean, where a free night (no blackout dates, so this even includes coveted Saturday nights) is just 12,000 points a night.
+So that welcome bonus alone is worth 4 free nights.
 The best part?
-Resort fees of almost $30 a night are *waved* with a World of Hyatt Free Night stay.
+Resort fees of almost $30 a night are *waved* at the Ocean Resort Atlantic City with a World of Hyatt Free Night stay.
+I also wrote more extensively about how to stay free at the Ocean Resort Atlantic City, including other credit cards that can get you the same, or even more, free nights at the Ocean Resort.

 That’s a LOT of benefits, right?